 Depending on where you want to play it, the following non-re-encoding step might be more hi-fi:

 $ mplayer vcd://2 -dumpstream -dumpfile filename.mpg # No re-encoding

-Alternatively, use a specialist vcd ripper - vcdimager or vxdxrip.
+Alternatively, use a specialist vcd ripper, such as vxdxrip in the vcdimager system.

 gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.5 -dPDFSETTINGS=/ebook \ -dNOPAUSE -dQUIET -dBATCH -sOutputFile=output.pdf input.pdf